emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is good, feels modern, shows results as you type. ✔️
 1. Has built in subs for most content + allows adjustments. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site has history + watchlists. ✔️
+1. Site has history + watchlists, and you can login to sync them across devices. ✔️
 1. Has content sorting, collections, and recommendations based on what people watch. ✔️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️